 The Christian church in general and the English Church in particular, have long used Jerusalem as a metaphor for Heaven, a place of universal love and peace.

 In the most common interpretation of the poem, Blake implies that a visit by Jesus would briefly create heaven in England, in contrast to the “dark Satanic Mills” of the Industrial Revolution.
 Blake’s poem asks four questions (see the first half of the poem) rather than asserting the historical truth of Christ’s visit.
-Thus the poem merely implies that a divine visit may or may not have been, when there was briefly heaven in England.
+Therefore, the poem is not implying that Jesus actually visited England during his lifetime (or since), rather, it is a critique of the conditions of industrial England that a divine visit would have encountered and wished to overturn.

 (Incidentally, the final stanza, “Bring me my chariots of fire!” was used as the title of the award-winning British film “Chariots of Fire”.
-The movie was about the British team who went to the 1924 Paris Olympic Games and had a sub-theme which juxtaposed the religious principle of playing sport on the Sabbath with nationalist duty).
+The movie’s narrative was about the British team who went to the 1924 Paris Olympic Games.
+It had a sub-theme which juxtaposed the religious principle of opposing the playing of sport on the Sabbath with national duty).

-Against the political and economic background of today’s England, the question needs to be asked that, if Jerusalem were to become England’s national anthem, then to what extent would it be a reflection or the very antithesis of what Blake had in mind?!
+Against the political and economic background of today’s England, the question needs to be asked that, if Jerusalem were to become England’s national anthem, then to what extent would contemporary England be a reflection, or otherwise, of what William Blake had in mind?
+If those clouds above England were to open would there be showers of gold or chariots of fire?

 This entry was posted in Uncategorized